lcn2/vread/README.md

 # vread

-read from stdin and validate the input
+Read from stdin and validate the input.

 # To install